tsshyishi-code/geopolitical-beta-tsmc/README.md

 **3. Geopolitical risk is priced structurally, not event-by-event.**
-The lack of significant short-term CARs, together with the pattern of Geo-Beta tell the same story: rather than causing sharp market reactions, repeated sanctions appear to have become part of TSMC’s baseline risk premium.
-Interviews with Taiwanese suppliers support this interpretation.
-Many of them view export controls mainly as a matter of paperwork, which may reduce the market fluctuations of each new announcement.
+The lack of significant short-term CARs, together with the pattern of Geo-Beta suggest that rather than causing sharp market reactions, repeated sanctions appear to have become part of TSMC’s baseline risk premium.
+This is consistent with the results of interviews from Taiwanese supplies that repeated sanctions gradually lose their surprise value as companies develop established compliance routines.

 ---